valerino/es-vscraper/readme.md

   --engine_params [ENGINE_PARAMS]
                         custom engine parameters, name=value[,name=value,...],
                         default None
-  --path [PATH]         path to the file to be scraped --to_search [TO_SEARCH]
+  --path [PATH]         path to the file to be scraped, or to a folder with
+                        (correctly named) files to be scraped --folder_overwrite    if path refers to a folder, existing entries in gamelist.xml are overwritten.
+Default is to skip existing entries
+  --to_search [TO_SEARCH]
                         the game to search for (full or sub-string), case insensitive, enclosed in "" if containing spaces.
-                        Default is the filename part of path without extension --gamelist_path [GAMELIST_PATH]
+                        Default is the filename part of path without extension.
+Ignored if path refers to a folder --gamelist_path [GAMELIST_PATH]
                         path to gamelist.xml (default path/gamelist.xml, will
                         be created if not found or appended to)